 and vice-versa.
 Some of the most common types of Marty Stus are:

 - Macho Man Stu: Probably the most common Marty Stu and the most likely to have all or most of the Common Marty Stu Traits above.
-This character is Rated M for Manly and has gone through testosterone inducing levels of badassery because he is meant to be the epitome of manliness and the embodiment of masculinity.
+This character has reached awe-inspiring levels of manliness through pure authorial favoritism.
 Nine times out of ten, he is written by a male author, with variable levels of Wish Fulfillment tossed in.
 You won't see him dwell often on romance, if ever, since Real Men Hate Affection.
-Often overlaps with God-Mode Sue.
+Also usually a God Mode Stu.
 Alternative names: Marty Stu on Steroids, Manly Man Marty Stu

 - Romantic Stu: He's the primary example of a Relationship Stu.
 This sort of Marty Stu is much "tamer" than the Macho Stu, and is much more interested in his Love Interest.
 In fact, he's more intuitive to the needs of his beloved than most men in Real Life would ever be.
 He might be a bad boy, or Troubled, but Cute, or this may be just an Informed Attribute.
 Either way, he's everything a girl would dream of in a guy.
 He's often written by a female or written to get females interested in the story.
 Alternative names: Lovesick Stu, Romance Stu, Love Sickening Stu

 - Uke Stu: Taking Romantic Stu a step further, there's the Uke Stu.
 He's the polar opposite of Macho Stu and is more than just In Touch with His Feminine Side.
 As the name implies, he's likely a character possessing the traits typically associated with the 'receiver' in Boys Love and Yaoi.
 If he's not gay, he's probably less aggressive and masculine than his female Love Interest.
 Alternative names: ???